vpavlenko/study-music/README.md

 - homophony: melody over chords, chords give a separate narrative
 - chords as stacked thirds
 - any of the 12 notes can be a tonic
+- after two repetitions of any idea there should be a contrasting idea

 The languages are (roughly speaking):
 - [**Rock**](parts/rock.md) - probably worth exploring the first, as it's the simplest and pretty popular.
 It makes sense to start here and expand into other Western languages later on - as they share a lot of concepts.
 Rock here is an umbrella term for pop, soul/RnB, blues rock, folk rock, alternative, punk, prog, and heavy metal. [**Advanced**](parts/advanced_rock.md)